Featured Building Operations & Maintenance

 The ultimate aim is to minimize accidents, defects, mistakes, unscheduled breakdown maintenance, and downtime.

-Total productive maintenance reframes traditional preventive maintenance as a value-added function and business advantage — let's understand how.
+Total productive maintenance reframes traditional preventive maintenance as a value-added function and business advantage—let's understand how.

 The philosophy behind total productive maintenance

-As a lean manufacturing philosophy, TPM strives to achieve near-perfect production free from small stops, breakdowns, defects, and accidents.
+The philosophy strives to achieve near-perfect production free from small stops, breakdowns, defects, and accidents.
 It does so by making equipment maintenance a shared responsibility of all employees.

 As a result, when all workers are interested in keeping assets in tip-top shape, you can reduce cycle times and increase uptime.